 The Company has entered into operating leases primarily for real estate.
-These leases have terms which range from to 8 years, and often include one or more options to renew.
+These leases have terms which range from 1 to 8 years, and often include one or more options to renew.
 These renewal terms can extend the lease term from 1 year to month-to-month and are included in the lease term when it is reasonably certain that the Company will exercise the option.
-These operating leases are included in "Right of use assets" on the Company's December 31, 2021, Consolidated Balance Sheets and represent the Company's right to use the underlying asset for the lease term.
-The Company's obligation to make lease payments are included in "Current portion of lease liabilities" and "Lease liabilities net of current portion" on the Company's December 31, 2021, Consolidated Balance Sheets.
-As of December 31, 2021, total right-of-use assets and operating lease liabilities were approximately \$302,300.
+These operating leases are included in "Right of use assets" on the Company's December 31, 2022, Consolidated Balance Sheets and represent the Company's right to use the underlying asset for the lease term.
+The Company's obligation to make lease payments are included in "Current portion of lease liabilities" and "Lease liabilities net of current portion" on the Company's December 31, 2022, Consolidated Balance Sheets.
+As of December 31, 2022, total right-of-use assets were approximately \$249,700, and operating lease liabilities were approximately \$280,500 respectively.
 All operating lease expense is recognized on a straight-line basis over the lease term.
-In the year ended December 31, 2021, the Company recognized approximately \$83,600 in operating lease costs for right-of-use assets.
+In the year ended December 31, 2022, the Company recognized approximately \$83,600 in operating lease costs for right-of-use assets.